dragonwasrobot/dragonwasrobot.github.io/_posts/2016-09-14-an-introduction-to-information-security.md

 communications, but have a hard time finding an entry point into the surprisingly complex world of InfoSec.
-So, in order to do my small part in improving the state of personal online privacy and security, here is a quick overview of the steps I've taken myself to do just that.
+So, in order to do my small part in improving the state of personal online privacy and security, here is a quick overview of the steps I have taken myself to do just that.

 ### Concepts